SahanaReddy06/Jenkins/README.md

 🔄 Restart Jenkins
 docker restart jenkins-blueocean

-📦 Check Running Containers
+📦 View Running Containers
 docker ps

 📌 8.
 Important Notes

-All Jenkins data is stored inside the jenkins-data Docker volume.
+All Jenkins data is stored in the jenkins-data Docker volume (persistent).

-After a system reboot, simply run:
+After system reboot, simply run:

 docker start jenkins-blueocean

-No need to rebuild the image again.
+No need to rebuild the image or re-run the full setup.

-🎉 Jenkins Is Ready
+🎉 Jenkins Is Ready!

 You can now: